-Carol Damian, Ph.D., is Professor of Art History in the Department of Art + Art History at Florida International University.
+Carol Damian, Ph.D., is a retired Professor of Art History at Florida International University.

-Dr. Damian is the author of Neorealism and Contemporary Colombian Painting (2000) and The Virgin of the Andes: Art and Ritual in Colonial Cuzco (1995), as well as the coeditor of Popular Art and Social Change in the Retablos of Nicario Jiménez Quispe (2005).
+Dr. Damian is the author of Carlos Estévez: Entelechy.
+Works from 1992–2018 (2019), Neorealism and Contemporary Colombian Painting (2000) and The Virgin of the Andes: Art and Ritual in Colonial Cuzco (1995), as well as the coeditor of Popular Art and Social Change in the Retablos of Nicario Jiménez Quispe (2005).
 She has also written articles and art catalogs about many Cuban and Cuban-American artists such as Wilfredo Lam, Cundo Bermúdez, Luis Cruz Azaceta, Agustín Fernández, Emilio Sánchez, and Humberto Calzada.
 Dr. Damian is the Miami correspondent for Art Nexus and Arte al Día.
 She lectures frequently on Latin American and Caribbean art and has curated numerous exhibitions.